ayazuddin007/Kubernetes-Mumshad/Installation/Kubenetes_Minikube_Installation.md

 	 An update to Minikube required a minimum of 2 vCPUs

-	 changed the Instance Type from t2.micro (1 vCPU) to t3.micro (2 vCPU)/t2.medium
+	 changed the Instance Type from t2.micro (1 vCPU) to t2.medium (2 vCPU)

 SSH to K8S-Minikube